Quick Potty Training Puppy Guide: How to Potty Train a Puppy Fast

 I always recommend that puppy parents lead their doggies outside to do their business when circumstances allow.

-Create a routine where you accompany your puppy outside to pee.
+Create a routine where you bring your puppy outside to pee.
 Usually, puppies need to be walked out during these times:

 • After puppy wakes up